-Auto insurance costs an average of $1,956 per year in Ontario.
+Auto insurance costs an average of $1,956 per year in Ontario, California.
 That's more than the average in California ($1,868) and more expensive than the national average of $1,548.
 Our guide to Ontario auto insurance includes average rates based on age, credit score, driving history, and marital status.
 Read on to learn more!

 |Ontario Average (annual)||California Average||United States Average|